orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 ## What this is about

-This page describes how to configure the behavior of the buttons that appear on the Form Runner detail page, whether in `new`, `edit` or `view` mode.
+This page describes how to configure the behavior of the buttons that appear at the bottom of the Form Runner detail page, whether in `new`, `edit` or `view` mode.

 ## Defining a process